digitallyinduced/ihp/Guide/session.markdown

     userEmail <- getSession "userEmail"
 ```

 `userEmail` is set to `Just "hi@digitallyinduced.com"` when the value has been set before.
-Otherwise it will be `Nothing`.
+Otherwise, it will be `Nothing`.

-For convience you can use `getSessionInt` to retrieve the value as a `Maybe Int`, and `getSessionUUID` to retrieve the value as a `Maybe UUID`:
+For convenience you can use `getSessionInt` to retrieve the value as a `Maybe Int`, and `getSessionUUID` to retrieve the value as a `Maybe UUID`:

 ```haskell
 action SessionExampleAction = do